Maria Vidal

 Maria Elena Vidal (born August 1, 1960) is an American singer songwriter.
-She is known for her hit single "Body Rock", which reached No. 8 on the US Dance Charts, No. 48 on the Hot 100, No. 5 on the Springbok Charts in South Africa, and No. 11 in the UK, and charted on various international charts.
+Her single "Body Rock" reached No. 8 on the US Dance Charts, No. 48 on the Hot 100, No. 5 on the Springbok Charts in South Africa, and No. 11 in the UK, and charted on various other international charts.
 It was the theme song to the film Body Rock in 1984.

 Early life

 Vidal was born to parents of Hispanic heritage.
 Sometime later, she met Desmond Child and the two began writing songs and started a music career.
 Despite these, she still worked at a diner for extra income.
 Due to her slight physical resemblance to actress and photographer Gina Lollobrigida, her co-workers, as well as the diner's owner and manager, nicknamed her Gina.

 Career

 Early career (1977–1980)

-Vidal was a founding member of the New York City-based band, Desmond Child & Rouge.
+Vidal was a founding member of the New York City-based band Desmond Child & Rouge.
 They released two well-received albums in 1979 and 1980 for Capitol Records.
 They toured the country and were the musical guests on Saturday Night Live.
-Their iconic hit "Our Love is Insane" was their own particular blend of rock and disco.
+Their iconic hit "Our Love Is Insane" was their own particular blend of rock and disco.
 The band is known for their inclusion on the soundtrack to The Warriors in 1979, with the song "Last of an Ancient Breed".

 Vidal, as a member of Rouge along with Diana Grasselli and Myriam Valle, was asked by Paul Shaffer (the band's keyboardist), to sing on a live comedy album that he was the musical director on for Gilda Radner.
-While making the album, Radner and producer Lorne Michaels, decided instead to turn it into a Broadway show: Gilda Radner – Live From New York opened at the Winter Garden Theater in the summer of 1979.
+While making the album, Radner and producer Lorne Michaels decided instead to turn it into a Broadway show: Gilda Radner – Live From New York opened at the Winter Garden Theater in the summer of 1979.
 Rouge performed as musicians as well as a variety of characters on stage.
 They toured Boston and Chicago, where the performances were made into the film Gilda Live directed by Mike Nichols.